 How tryptophan helps you sleep better

-This nutrient can lull you into a deeper, more restful sleep – and you probably have it in your kitchen already.
+This nutrient can lull you into a deeper, more restful sleep.

 Did your nanna ever tell you to have a glass of milk before bed?
 Well, there is truth to the story – milk can in fact be the best nightcap.

 Dairy foods are filled with a variety of essential vitamins and minerals.
 Milk is arguably the most widely tolerated and accessible components within the dairy products food group.
 It contains calcium to help keep bones strong, protein to maintain muscle tissue and a variety of vitamins needed to regulate blood pressure, muscle contractions and energy release.

 Milk is also a good, natural source of tryptophan – and this makes it excellent for helping you fall asleep.

 Tryptophan is an essential amino acid found naturally in a range of foods.
 Amino acids act as building blocks to make proteins.
 An essential amino acid means that it is something that our bodies cannot produce themselves and so must be sourced from the diet.